mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## What's in Scope for this Specification {#in-scope}

-This document defines a mapping for RTP and RTCP over QUIC (this mapping is hereafter referred to as "RTP-over-QUIC"), and describes ways to reduce the amount of RTCP traffic by leveraging state information readily available within a QUIC endpoint.
+This document defines a mapping for RTP and RTCP over QUIC, called RoQ, and describes ways to reduce the amount of RTCP traffic by leveraging state information readily available within a QUIC endpoint.
 This document also describes different options for implementing congestion control and rate adaptation for RoQ.